 How much should you order?

 Before you finalize your order, talk to your contractor or supplier about quantity.
-You will probably need to slightly over-order to make sure that you have enough materials to cover the full square footage of your space as pieces are cut down and customized.
-For my 340 square foot home, I needed to order 375 square feet of wood.
-I was not super psyched about paying for that extra phantom wood, but it was necessary and ended up being used.
+You will probably need to order 10 percent extra to make sure that you have enough materials to cover the full square footage of your space as pieces are cut down and customized.
 In addition to padding your total order with extra material, don’t forget to add tax and shipping to your budget.
 Very inexpensive and very expensive materials ironically weigh about the same, so be prepared for approximately $2 per square foot in freight costs, regardless of whether you go for bargain or luxe floors.

 Most contractors will assess labor costs for a flooring project on an hourly basis or on a per-day basis.
-To arrive at an actual quote, a contractor needs to account for labor fees for the team that will be doing the work along with the complexity of the project.
-Maddeningly, you may see wide variation in hourly rates; particularly low hourly rates (under $50 an hour) may signal that a contractor is not insured.
+You may see wide variation in hourly rates; particularly low hourly rates (under $50 an hour) which may signal that a contractor is not insured.
 The requirements of individual buildings can play a significant role in dictating design and budget needs.
-Contractors that can afford to work in buildings with more extensive requirements tend to have higher operating costs that meet higher insurance requirements.
+Contractors who can afford to work in buildings with more extensive requirements tend to have higher operating costs that meet higher insurance requirements.

 Refinishing floors requires fewer license and certification steps than installing floors.
 Many general contractors can refinish floors; those who install new floors have to go through more rigorous licensing and certification hoops.
 You might see a quote that sets an hourly rate of $100-$200 for each worker.
 Discuss rates with your contractor so that you can get a feel for what they think is needed and why.